ITALY

 15. Understand Italy’s Tipping Culture

 One of the most essential tips for travel to Italy is understanding the local tipping culture.
 Unlike in some countries where tipping is expected, Italy has a more relaxed approach to tipping.
-In most cases, service is included in the bill, especially in restaurants, so there’s no need to leave a large tip.
+In most cases, service is often included in the bill, especially in restaurants, so there’s no need to leave a large tip.

 However, if you’ve received exceptional service, it’s always appreciated to leave a small tip.
 In restaurants, rounding up the bill or leaving a few euros is considered polite.
-For example, if your meal costs €47, you might round up to €50.
 In cafes or bars, it’s common to leave your small change as a tip after paying for your coffee or drink.

 16. Get Off the Beaten Path